thaysom22/quizzical/README.md

 ### Code

-* Code Institute 'gitpod-full-template' repository
+* Code Institute 'gitpod-full-template' repository used to setup image and dependencies for gitpod workspace
-* Code Institute Task Manager walkthrough project
+* Code Institute Task Manager walkthrough project - app.py and directory structure referred to to build functionality and structure of this project
 * [Material Design for Bootstrap](https://mdbootstrap.com/) classes and scripts used for layout and base for many components on this site

 ### Acknowledgements